learningtapestry/unbounded-lcms/README.md

 pipeline and adding lightweight helpers to plumb React components with Rails views.

+### File and folder structure

 Components should go inside `app/assets/javascripts/components`.
 Dependencies may be installed with `rails-assets`.
 If a dependency is used in a React component, it must be declared inside `components.js` (in addition to `application.js` if it's used elsewhere).
 Server side rendering won't work otherwise.

+- Each standalone component should reside in a separate folder with the format `example-component/`
+- Reusable classes must be defined each in a single file with the format `ExampleClass.js.jsx`
+- ES6 and JSX files must end in `.js.jsx`

+### Data flow and state management

+Currently we're not using any libraries or frameworks to manage data flow and state in the application.
+This might change in the future.
+Smart components keep track of and modify their own state, and eventually fetch remote data.
+The preferred HTTP requests library is HTML5 fetch.

 ### Guidelines for components development